 I also loved the idea of the wishing tree, one of the trees in the middle of the island was covered in red ties.
 Every Monday and Wednesday we had the opportunity to write a wish onto a red ribbon and then tie it to the tree.
 It reminded me of the “Ema” in Japan, which we saw at all the temples throughout the country.

-I had mentioned that Lux South Ari offered a children’s club PLAY, which was open to kids of the ages 3-12.
+I had mentioned that Lux South Ari offered a kids’s club PLAY, which was open to children of the ages 3-12.
 There also is a teen club for the older ones, 12-17.
 They had a great offer of activities throughout the day but Jerome did not want to go at all.
 He rather wanted to spend time with us on other activities and snorkelling.
 Jerome did borrow a tennis racket one afternoon from the centre and went on the tennis courts with the friend he had made.

 We went snorkelling every day, either straight of the beach or on the complimentary snorkel tour to one of the house reefs, a short trip by Dhoni (traditional Maldivian boat) away.
 The highlight of our holiday was our encounter with a whale shark.
 You can read all about our snorkelling experiences and the whale shark on my previous post.

 On our return to the resort we had a late lunch at the café next to the water sports centre, followed by homemade ice cream that tasted like proper Italian gelato.
 Ice cream for children was complimentary and Jerome could have had one a few times a day, if I would have let him, to try all the flavours on offer.
 Chris being a caffeine addict enjoyed his cup of locally roasted coffee.
 Jerome was curious about the rotary roaster in a glass room next to reception.